 When I talk about single options, we mean there is only one flush available.
 They often come equipped with the mechanism to be highly efficient, with plenty of models available offering between 0.8 and 1.28 gallons per flush.

 Products that have a dual flush system usually have two separate buttons or trip levers.
-They're designed to give people the option of using a more powerful flush to rid the bowl of solid waste, or a water saving one, which could be better used for liquid waste.
+They're designed to give people the option of using a more powerful flush to rid the toilet bowl of solid waste, or a water saving one, which could be better used for liquid waste.

 A low flow model, also known as a high efficiency toilet, uses less water than your standard full flush.
 They meet WaterSense standards of the EPA (Environmental Protection Agency), and will make water savings over the course of a year.
 Whilst many standard 'full flush' options operate on a 1.6 GPF, many of these work on significantly less like 1.28 GPF, and in some cases 0.8 GPF.
 If you need to be convinced further, the Conserve H20 website show how big a difference this makes across a year, per person.